In this guide we’ll take a look at the best lawn scarifiers for the UK market.

 So you’re looking for a lawn scarifier?
 Good idea.

 It might seem like a faff, but scarifying your lawn means it’ll last longer and look smart all year.

 There are plenty of scarifiers on the market.
 Some are top notch, whereas others are rickety and make barely a scuff in the soil.

-To help you choose I have hand selected the five best lawn scarifier options on the market.
+To help you choose I have hand selected the seven best lawn scarifier options on the market.
 I’ve compared them by power, capability and function.

 The right grass scarifier will depend on what state your lawn is in.

 Those of you that have looked after the lawn can get away with a cheaper machine that doesn’t dig so deeply, but if you’ve got a very thatched lawn then a more powerful machine with a deep working depth is in order.

 Here are some tips for choosing the best lawn scarifier.

 Teeth, claws or blades?